paolamgarrido/Lexical-Analysis-/README.md

 Then, we moved to larger subexpressions that explored the possible combinations in order to demonstrate the original expression.
 This resulted in our final automaton, shown in the diagram below:
 ![image](https://github.com/paolamgarrido/Lexical-Analysis-/assets/111533069/65f8377e-4ac4-408b-87ee-d486da071970)

+## Implementation
+For the lexical analysis parser implementation, the first choice was using prolog to code the automata as seen in the automata.pl file.
+To run the program in the terminal follow the instructions below:

+**Initiate Prolog:**
+swipl

+**Load file:**
+["automata"].
+true.

+**Execute Function :**

+parse_list([0,1,2]).

+This function call initiates the parsing process for the input list `[0,1,2]`.
+The program then evaluates the input based on the rules defined in the automata and outputs whether the input string is accepted or rejected based on the language constraints.

+The output will resemble the following:

+[0,1,2]: Accepted
+true .

+After successfully implementing the DFA in Prolog, I became curious about exploring the Regular Expression approach.
+Although the DFA provides an efficient way to recognize the language patterns, I wanted to compare it with the regex implementation to evaluate its simplicity and effectiveness.

+The regex implementation can be found in the regex.py file.
+To run the program in the terminal follow the instructions below:

+**Run file:**
+python regex.py

+**Enter input:**
+Enter a string composed of 0s, 1s, and 2s: 012

+The output will resemble the following:

+The input string '012' conforms to the language's syntax.

+**To exit the program write ‘exit’:**
+Enter a string composed of 0s, 1s, and 2s: exit

 ## References
 Sipser, M. (2013).
 Introduction to the Theory of Computation.
 En SIGACT news (Vol. 3, pp. 35-37, 64-66).
 Cengage Learning. http://debracollege.dspaces.org/bitstream/123456789/671/1/Introduction%20to%20the%20Theory%20of%20Computation_2013%20Sipser.pdf